Azure/azure-quickstart-templates/application-workloads/coscale/coscale-dev-env/README.md

 ---
-description: CoScale is a full-stack monitoring solution tailored towards production environments running microservices, see https://www.coscale.com/ for more information.
+description: CoScale is a full-stack monitoring solution tailored towards production environments running microservices, see https&#58;//www.coscale.com/ for more information.
 This template install the CoScale platform on a single VM and should only be used for Proof-Of-Concept environments.
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: coscale-dev-env
 languages:
 - json
 ---
-# Deploy the CoScale platform on a single VM
+# Deploy the CoScale platform on a single VM.

 ![Azure Public Test Date](https://azurequickstartsservice.blob.core.windows.net/badges/application-workloads/coscale/coscale-dev-env/PublicLastTestDate.svg)
 ![Azure Public Test Result](https://azurequickstartsservice.blob.core.windows.net/badges/application-workloads/coscale/coscale-dev-env/PublicDeployment.svg)